 we will take it back and give you a 100% refund with NO Restocking Fee within 90 days of your purchase!

 Shown in Picture: Fanimation Windpointe 5 Blade Custom Ceiling Fan Model MA7500OB-BPW20MH-LKLP102OB in Oil-Rubbed Bronze.
 The fan is pictured with BPW20MH mahohany Blades (sold separately).
 Blades are not included, so you can choose from various blade options to customize your Windpointe 5 Blade Custom fan to better match your decor.
 The FA-LKLP102OB light fixture shown in the picture is sold separately (not included).
 You can order this fan without a light or choose from various light fixture options to change the look of the fan.
 The Windpointe 5 Blade Custom is a Tropical-African style Ceiling Fan Designed for use indoors or outdoors in either damp or dry locations.
 This fan features a 188mm x 25mm Motor with a 18 Degree Blade Pitch producing an AirFlow rating of 4 (where 5 is best).
 It is operated by a 3 Speed Pull Chain.
-Also shown with optional FA-CCK8002OB Close to ceiling kit oil rubbed bronze (sold separately) accessory.
+Other types of controls are also available.
 Beautifully crafted with style and versatility in mind, The Windpointe by Fanimation will provide the right look for any room.
 A myriad of fashionable blade options can be paired with The Windpointe’s three, four and five blade motors.
 For those in the market for a more traditional ceiling fan, The Windpointe can be paired with a variety of carved wood blades in finishes ranging from cairo purple to sambel sand.
 For a more organic look, The Windpointe can be paired with an array of natural palm leaf blades or woven bamboo blades.
 The Windpointe 3 blade series has earned the Energy Star for energy efficiency and is rated for both dry and damp locations.
 All Winpointe ceiling fans can accommodate a ceiling slope up to 30 degrees and operate on three forward and reverse speeds.
 The Windpointe series includes a 6” downrod and can also be purchased with an optional close-to-ceiling kit.

 Ceiling Fan Comparison Graph